George Floyd protests in New York City: Occupy City Hall and statue vandalism (June 23–30)

-Vandalism of statues

 On June 24, someone spray painted "slave owner" on a statue of George Washington in Union Square, Manhattan, one of many incidents of statues and other monuments vandalized or taken down in the wake of the murder of George Floyd.
 On June 29, two people were caught on camera vandalizing statues of George Washington on the Washington Square Arch by throwing balloons filled with red paint at them.
 President Donald Trump noted the incident, calling for "Anarchists" to be prosecuted under a new executive order aimed at stopping efforts to remove monuments of slave-owners and racists.

 2021

 Several events were held a year after the initial protests.
 At a National Action Network event in Harlem on the anniversary of Floyd's murder, Al Sharpton, Mayor de Blasio, and others took a knee for nine minutes, twenty-two seconds.
 Participants reflected on the past year's protests and advocated for legislation like the George Floyd Justice in Policing Act.
 Thousands of people gathered for other events around the city, including a large rally at Barclays Center followed by a march around Brooklyn.